-Net operating expenses, including business acquisition costs and administrative expenses, were \$8,084.1k (2018: \$942.0k).
+Net operating expenses, including business acquisition costs and administrative expenses, were \$15,414.7k (2019: \$8,084.1k).
 The breakdown of these costs is shown below:

-2019 2018
+2020 2019

 \$'000 \$'000

-Brokerage costs 6,517.8 590.5
+Brokerage costs 12,170.1 6,517.8

-Other acquisition costs 212.6 94.4
+Other acquisition costs 129.5 212.6

-Total acquisition costs 6,730.4 684.9
+Total acquisition costs 12,299.6 6,730.4

-Administrative and other expenses 1,353.7 257.1
+Administrative and other expenses 3,115.1 1,353.7

-Net operating expenses 1 8,084.1 942.0
+Net operating expenses 15,414.7 8,084.1

-1 A further breakdown of net operating expenses can be seen in note 4.
+A further breakdown of net operating expenses can be seen in note 4.

-As a percentage of net earned premium, brokerage costs are approximately 28% (2018: 23%).
+As a percentage of net earned premium, brokerage costs are approximately 20% (2019: 28%).
 Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
 Administrative expenses comprise primarily an overrider commission charged by the host syndicate.
-Brokerage costs increased during 2019 as the book grew substantially and mix of market facilities written developed.
-Our expectation is for brokerage costs to be lower in 2020 as the syndicate starts to benefit from higher premium volumes, lower facility fees and more diversified facilities.
-Administrative expenses as a percentage of premium decreased during the year as the syndicate began to benefit from efficiencies with the increased premium growth.
+Brokerage costs increased during 2020 as the book grew substantially and mix of market facilities written developed.
+Our expectation is for brokerage costs as a percentage of written premium to be reduced in 2021 as the syndicate benefit from higher premium volumes, lower facility fees and more diversified facilities.
+Administrative expenses as a percentage of premium also decreased during the year from efficiencies with the increased premium growth.

 The expense ratio of an insurance provider is a measure of the net operating expenses to net earned premium.
-The expense ratio for 2019 is 35% (2018: 37%).
+The expense ratio for 2020 is 25% (2019: 35%).